-My own variation of Frank Sawyer's original and a solid performing guide fly.
-But with an interesting difference.
+My own variation of Frank Sawyer's original and a solid performing guide fly, with an interesting difference.

-"Jim, I Had to share with you my day.
-Your minnow tailed tie of the Sawyer Killer Bug was a clear winner.
+"Jim, Your minnow tail tie of the Sawyer Killer Bug was a clear winner.
 I caught 8 brookies and rainbows in an hour from the same hole on that pattern with zero experience.
 My fellow angler caught none while trying 3 different patterns.
-This is clear trout crack rock and you can expect another order soon." - Landis in N. Carolina (See Landis' Fish Photo at left - Nice man!)
+This is clear trout crack rock and you can expect another order soon." - Landis in N. Carolina (See Landis' Photo at left)

-#12, 2xL hooks.
-The Minnow Tail is longer, larger & heavier and with a cigar shape (and more tan-pink coloration than the very pink) Utah Killer Bug.
-An inexpensive and outstanding performer, simple and very popular seller (popular "One Fly" for nymphing).
+#12, 2XL hooks.
+This fly is longer, larger & heavier and with a cigar shape, and more tan-pink coloration than the very pink Utah Killer Bug.
+An inexpensive and outstanding performer, simple and very popular seller (and popular "One Fly" for nymphing).
 On-stream, begin by wiping it in the algae to pick up some stream scent & hide yours.

 Imitates various nymphs, grubs, small minnows & who knows what?
 Well, I expect the trout think they are tiny stream crayfish, recently hatched.
 Try these for a season in rocks, cobbles or gravel bed streams & you won't want to be without them.
-Can be ordered in other colors: Utah, olive, green, cream, gray, black or brown-gray Shetland wool yarn by request, but the original is awesome.
+Can be ordered in other colors: Utah, olive, green, cream, gray, black, brown, etc. Shetland wool yarn by request, but the original with Alpaca is awesome.
 A best performer.
 Sold as three flies.
 Traditionally tied.

 The FREE USA SHIPPING Minimum Fly Order is $20; mixed pattern, size or color.
 Please add an additional $4.50 for less than $20 domestic US orders.
 International shipments additional $14.00 (gear orders may require additional postage).
 Attn.
 New York State customers, sales tax applies.